8 Tips to Get Your Family to Save Money

 Set specific mini rewards and treats along the way to encourage everyone to get on board.

-Knowing we were doing that every week made it much easier for them when I had to say no at other times.
+Knowing we were doing that every week made it much easier for them when we had to say no at other times.

 6. Share The Family Budget